samrushing/amqp-shrapnel/README.rst

 channels, queues, exchanges, basic_publish, basic_consume.
 Tested
 against RabbitMQ_.

+Recently added: heartbeats, a `consumer` class that simplifies the receiving of messages, and classes for rpc servers and clients.

 Implementation
 --------------
 Most of the code is auto-generated from the RabbitMQ_ machine-readable